 Beachkeepers who are committed and interested are given a training , which provides answers to the most frequently asked questions about Bonaire’s sea turtles.
 You are then prepared to explain the Beachkeeper program to curious beach-goers, to answer their basic questions about sea turtles and STCB’s work, and distribute STCB’s educational material.
 You don’t have to be an expert: most questions are pretty simple, and when people ask questions you can’t answer, your job is to connect them directly to STCB staff.

-For more information on the Beachkeeper program email Dr Sue Willis email@example.com
+For more information on the Beachkeeper program email STCB at email@example.com.

 Fishing Line Project